kmalakoff/knockback-todos-app/README.md

 collection_observable.sortedIndex((models, model)-> return _.sortedIndex(models, model, (test) -> test.get('created_at').valueOf()))
 collection_observable.sortedIndex((models, model)-> return _.sortedIndex(models, model, (test) -> settings_view_model.priorityToRank(test.get('priority'))))
 ```
+* for 'created_at', we convert it to a sortable integer, and for 'priority', we convert it to a sortable number.

 We provide a standardized option view model that can be used with the "option-template" template:
 ```coffeescript